Title: U.S. Air Force Colonel (Retired), Humanities Educator (Retired)

 Thomas E. Snodgrass, Air Force Colonel and Humanities Educator at Embry-Riddle Aeronautical University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in humanities.

 Mr. Snodgrass became involved in his profession because of his uncle, Charles W. Snodgrass, who served in World War II.
 His uncle was an inspiration to him and he joined the service to follow his example.
-Before entering the service, Mr. Snodgrass earned a Bachelor of Arts from Grove City College in 1963.
+Before entering the service, Mr. Snodgrass earned a Bachelor of Arts from Grove City College, Pennsylvania, in 1963.
 In 1964, he became an Air Force flight commander at the 6937th Communications Group in Peshawar, Pakistan, for a year and then held the same position at the 6910th Security Wing in Darmstadt, Germany, until 1968.
+Both the Pakistan and Germany assignments involved intercepting communist military communications.
 The following two years, Mr. Snodgrass was an Air Force special security officer for Foreign Technology Division, Wright-Patterson AFB, Ohio, and the Space & Missile Systems Organization at the LA Air Force Station.
-In 1972, he went to Vietnam as the officer-in-charge of the Airborne Radio Direction Finding Center for the U.S. Military Assistance Command, Vietnam, until 1973.
+In 1972-1973, he went to Vietnam as the officer-in-charge of the Airborne Radio Direction Finding Center for the U.S. Military Assistance Command, Vietnam, shifting intelligence coverage over the Southeast Asia battlefield according to enemy actions.
 Between the time he was a special security officer and went to Vietnam, the Air Force sent him on a scholarship to the University of Texas, where he earned a Master of Arts in history of revolution and warfare insurgency.

 Gaining and sharing knowledge has been Mr. Snodgrass’ passion during both his military and civilian lives, and he is grateful to have been able to pursue his passion throughout his life.
 As a testament to his illustrious career, Mr. Snodgrass has received a Distinguished Alumni Award from Grove City College in 1989, an Air Force Commendation Medal, a Joint Service Commendation Medal, an Air Force Meritorious Service Medal with 1 Oak Leaf Cluster, a Defense Meritorious Service Medal with 2 Oak Leaf Clusters, a Bronze Star Medal, a Legion of Merit Medal, a Vietnam Service Medal from the Department of Defense, a Republic of Vietnam Campaign Medal and a Vietnam Gallantry Cross with palm device.
 Furthermore, he has been listed in the 63rd edition of Who’s Who in America.